-Dan Elborne is an artist currently based in Queensland, Australia.
+Dan Elborne is an artist currently based in Melbourne, Australia.
 His preferred working material is clay.
 Primarily, Elborne creates ceramic installations and sculpture, which intersect personal experience with broader-reaching subjects and historic events.
-Conscious of the historical and metaphorical potency of ceramics; Elborne utilises the inherent vulnerability, preciousness, permanence and transformational capability of his chosen material to address sensitive topics and instances of profound personal resonance and affect.
-Ultimately, Elborne’s work is designed, produced and exhibited to invite viewers into a gentle space of contemplation and reflection.
+Conscious of the historical and metaphorical potency of ceramics; Elborne utilises the inherent vulnerability, preciousness and permanence of his chosen material to address sensitive topics and instances of profound personal resonance and affect.

 Internationally, Elborne has participated in a number of artist residencies in France, Denmark, Iceland and Japan; some of which were supported by grants and/or scholarships.
 Alongside exhibiting at the location of those residency institutions, Elborne’s work has shown in London, Helsinki, Sweden, Copenhagen and Philadelphia.